narendra539804/50-Days-of-DSA/Readme.md

 <li>3.Learn STL in C++(Only for c++ Learners)</li>
 <li>4.Start Doing Questions from easy level in Webistes likes LeetCode,Interviewbit,Hackerrank</li>
 <li>5.And now go to Medium Level Questions </li>
+<li>6.Be good at Linear DS and Then you go to Trees and Graphs and DP</li>